wp-plugins/multiple-ajax-calendar/readme.txt

 == Documentation ==

-Full documentation can be found on the [Multiple Ajax Calendar](http://thesquaremedia.com/blog/plugins/twitter-feed-widget/) page.
+Full documentation can be found on the [Multiple Ajax Calendar](http://thesquaremedia.com/blog/plugins/multiple-ajax-calendar/) page.

 == Changelog ==

 = 1.0   =
-* Uses jQuery to display and loop through the tweets.
-* Allows Multiple Instances of the feed
+* Supports Multiple instances of the calendar.
-* You can change the title,twitter account,Number Of tweets,Time interval
-* Comes with a default Style